digiltd/oh-rtd-test/Nest-Binding.md

+_**Note:** This Binding will be available in the upcoming 1.7 Release.
+For preliminary builds please see the [CI server at Cloudbees](https://openhab.ci.cloudbees.com/job/openHAB/)._

 ## Introduction

 [Nest Labs](https://nest.com/) developed the Wi-Fi enabled Nest Learning Thermostat and the Nest Protect Smoke+CO detector.
 These devices are supported by this binding, which communicates with the Nest API over a secure, RESTful API to Nest's servers.
 Monitoring ambient temperature and humidity, changing HVAC mode, changing heat or cool setpoints, monitoring and changing your "home/away" status, and monitoring your Nest Protects can be accomplished through this binding.